amritasengar/webapp-kube/README.md

-# kubernetes-101
+# kubernetes-basics

 The following code can used to deploy a python app which has redis as backend.
-These service can be executed using Docker nad Kubernetes.
+These service can be executed using Docker and Kubernetes.
 PFB the steps for the same.

 1. Docker (Go to Docker folder)